-The triceps brachii muscle is able to send pain to your arm, elbow, forearm and your shoulder.
+The triceps brachii muscle can refer pain to the arm, elbow, forearm and the shoulder.

-If your triceps contains trigger points, you might experience pain mainly in your upper back, shoulder and your arm, depending on the location of these points.
+If the triceps contains trigger points, you might experience pain in the upper back, shoulder and arm, depending on the location of these points.

 Hence, it can be involved in the following conditions.
 By clicking on the corresponding link, you will learn how to achieve relief.